Roberta Cowell: Transition and surgery

 By 1950, Cowell was taking large doses of estrogen, but was still living as a man.
 She had become acquainted with Michael Dillon, a British physician who was the first trans man to get a phalloplasty, after reading his 1946 volume Self: A Study in Endocrinology and Ethics.
 This work proposed that individuals should have the right to change gender, to have the kind of body they desired.
 The two developed a close friendship.
 Dillon subsequently carried out an inguinal orchiectomy on Cowell.
 Secrecy was necessary for this as the procedure was then illegal in the United Kingdom under so-called "mayhem" laws and no surgeon would agree to perform it openly.

 Cowell then presented herself to a private Harley Street gynaecologist and was able to obtain from him a document stating she was intersex.
 This allowed her to have a new birth certificate issued, with her recorded sex changed to female.
 She had a vaginoplasty on 15 May 1951.
 The operation was carried out by Sir Harold Gillies, widely considered the father of plastic surgery, with the assistance of American surgeon Ralph Millard.
-Gillies had operated on Michael Dillon, but vaginoplasty was then an entirely novel procedure, which Gillies developed using his experience of reconstructing penises of soldiers who had endured injuries from explosive blasts.
+Gillies had operated on Michael Dillon, but phalloplasty was then an entirely novel procedure, which Gillies developed using his experience of reconstructing penises of soldiers who had endured injuries from explosive blasts.
 The name on her birth certificate was changed on 17 May of that year, on production of a statutory declarations by Cowell and Charles Eugene Dusseau, who was a Canadian doctor.